All Episodes

 Very, very useful.

-Everyone should have a neodymian magnet.
+Everyone should have a neodymium magnet.

-Sounds it?
+Sounds it.

 Yeah.